gnosis/conditional-tokens-contracts/docs/glossary.rst

 *********
 Position
 *********
-    A set of conditions, along with a non-empty proper subset of Outcome Slots for each condition (represents a combination of one or many Outcome Slots from multiple conditions) represented as a DAG (Directed Acyclic Graph) and tied to a specific stakeholder, Collateral Token, and amount of Outcome Tokens.
+    A set of conditions, along with a non-empty proper subset of Outcome Slots for each condition (represents a combination of one or many Outcome Slots from multiple conditions) represented as a DAG (Directed Acyclic Graph) and tied to a specific stakeholder, Collateral Token, and amount of Conditional Tokens.

     Representing a specific stakeholders stake in a certain condition(s) Outcome Slots as an ERC1155 token.